LEE337LEE/IP3/What we do descriptions.md

 We offer a full range of services which include brand strategy, interaction, visual design as well as user experience testing through soliciting user feedback

 **Development**

-All engineers are fluent in the latest enterprise, mobile and web development technologies.
-They collaborate with your team to write, and improve code on a daily basis, using proven practices such as test-driven development and pair programming.
+Our higly skilled engineers will collaborate with your team to write and improve code ona a dily basis.
+Their expertise ranges from web development to mobile development technologies

 **Product Management**